-What Happened: On December 29, 2021, we discovered that a third party had obtained unauthorized remote access to Medaglia & Murphy's network.
-We immediately contacted Medaglia & Murphy's managed information technology service provider (MSP), disabled the Internet connection to the network, and deactivated servers and computers on the network.
-The MSP removed all potential malware from the servers and computers, and rapidly rebuilt the network so that we could continue to serve our clients during the tax preparation season.
+What Happened: On December 29, 2021, we discovered that a third party had obtained unauthorized remote access to our network.
+We immediately contacted our managed information technology service provider (MSP), disabled the Internet connection to the network, and deactivated servers and computers on the network.
+The MSP removed all potential malware from our servers and computers, and rapidly rebuilt our network so that we could continue to serve our clients during the tax preparation season.